Need a Private Tutor?

 Studying the work of painters such as Vasarely, Mondrian and Kandinsky can be a starting point for budding mathematicians since

 their work is inspired by mathematical concepts including geometry, symmetry and parallelism.
 The geometric work of Kandinsky ¦ source: Visualhunt Maths shows its true beauty through the art it inspires which demonstrates that it is so much more than a rigid framework – it is a source of creativity.
-Games: A New Approach to the World of Maths
+Learning Maths with Games

 Math games offer a new teaching method for those looking to enthuse children about the subject: